metrorailings/OwlBlog/content/posts/2022-coaching-analysis-part-4.md

 ![](/uploads/carolinadefense.png)

 Not only did Carolina's defense worsen as the season waned onward, but the unit didn't fare so well against division rivals in subsequent matches, which tells me offensive coordinators gained a beat on their tendencies.

 The fact that the sportsbooks seem to forecast this team winning only 6 games this season is damning enough.
 One would have thought the inclusion of Baker Mayfield would have boosted this team's prospects, but the experts feel otherwise.
 I'm inclined to agree.

 ***

+### Kansas City Chiefs

+_Leadership:_ Andy Reid (HC/OC), Steve Spagnuolo (DC), Patrick Mahomes (QB)